tristantimp/OnTopicLLMs/README.md

 # Encouraging LLMs to Stay on Topic Project Journal
 Tristan Timpers, Tex McGinley, Caden Kamminga

+The app_v0.py was an initial draft of our app which after meeting with the other groups we decided not to use.
+The final version of the app made by Group 7 can be found {here} (https://github.com/Lucky7NLP/topic-following) .

 ## Meeting 1 — Project Introduction and Setup
 **Date:** 01-10-2025
 **Agenda:** Introduction to project topic and initial tool creation